-- Toothaches: If you’re suffering from a painful toothache, begin by thoroughly rinsing your mouth with warm water.
+- Toothaches: If you are suffering from a severe toothache, thoroughly rinse your mouth with warm water.
 Gently floss between teeth to remove any food that may be stuck.

-- Knocked-Out Tooth: If your tooth has been knocked completely out, try to retrieve the tooth if possible, holding it only by the crown.
-If possible, put the tooth back in place in your mouth, but do not force it into the socket.
-If the tooth cannot be reinserted, place it in a small container of milk.
+- Knocked-Out Tooth: If your tooth has been knocked out completely, try to retrieve the tooth if possible, holding it only by the crown.
+Put the tooth back in place in your mouth, but do not force it into the socket.
+If the tooth cannot be reinserted, place it into a small container of milk.

-- Broken or Chipped Tooth: If you have a broken or chipped tooth, you may experience bleeding and swelling.
-Try to save any pieces of tooth that may have broken off, and place a piece of gauze over the tooth to absorb blood.
-Swelling can be reduced with a cool compress applied to the outside of the mouth.
+- Broken or Chipped Tooth: If you have a broken or chipped your tooth, you may experience bleeding and swelling.
+Try to save any pieces of the tooth that may have broken off, and place a piece of gauze over the tooth to absorb any blood.
+Swelling can be reduced with a cold compress applied to the outside of the mouth.

-- Abscess: A dental abscess is a type of infection that occurs around the tooth root or in the space between the gums and teeth.
-If left untreated, an abscess can damage teeth and the surrounding tissues, and can possible spread the infection to other areas of the body.
+- Abscess: A dental abscess is a type of infection that occurs around the root of the tooth or in the space between the gums and teeth.
+If left untreated, an abscess can damage the teeth and the surrounding tissues.
+The infection may also spread to other areas of the body.

-Most permanent damage to teeth, gums, and soft oral tissues can be reduced or eliminated by getting to our emergency dentist soon after the accident or problem occurs.
-For more information about our emergency dental services, contact us today by calling (704) 752-7602.
+Most permanent damage to teeth, gums, and soft oral tissues can be reduced or eliminated by visiting our emergency dentist soon after the accident or problem occurs.
+Contact us at 704-752-7602 to schedule a prompt appointment.